MorganGellert/song-search/ReadMe.md

 December 9, 2014

 Project Description: (from assignment)
-Given a word, your program will identify the songs that contain that word.
-For the basic version of the program you only need to search for a single word.
-Note: you will not be matching against the title or artist.

-You will run your program using the command-line, and you will provide the song database as in input file.
+Inputs a database of songs in the format: Artist Title lyrics <BREAK>.
+Handles any number of songs.
+The program then waits for input of a word.

-For each matching song, your program should print out the artist, title, and context of the match.
-The context should consist of a fragment of the lyrics containing the word, in the following form: print the five words before the matching word, then print the matching word, and then print the five words after the matching word.
+It will then print out the artist, title, and context of the match.
+The context consists of a fragment of the lyrics containing the word, in the following form: the five words before the matching word, then the matching word, and then the five words after the matching word.

-Clearly, there might be many songs that contain a given word.
-Part of your job is to rank the matching songs and present only the top 10 best matching songs.
-Matching songs will be ranked by the number of times the word occurs in the lyrics of a particular song (e.g., if a word occurs more times in one song than in another, the first song is ranked higher).
+It does this for the 10 songs in which this word appears the most in order of appearance.

 Data Structure:
 A hash table of pointers to "Word"s stores words in an easily searchable way.